liferay/liferay-docs/discover/portal/articles-dxp/190-managing-users/11-auditing-users/01-viewing-user-activity.markdown

 ![Figure 4: If you've delegated administration to multiple users, you can use the Audit application to determine who made what change.
 And, of course, you'll never leave the default administrative user enabled on a production system, right?](../../images-dxp/audit-unassign-detail.png)

 As you can see, the Audit application gives you a lot of power to see what's happening.
-You can use this information to troubleshoot problems, determine ownership of particular actions, or, as Harry is about to do, find out who made permission changes they weren't supposed to make.
+Use this information to troubleshoot problems, determine ownership of particular actions, or, as Harry (from the story in the introduction) is about to do, find out who made permission changes they weren't supposed to make.